 What is the gross estate?

 Similar to the concept of gross income on a personal income tax return, calculating estate tax starts with the gross estate.
-The gross estate includes the fair market value of all property your family member owned or had an interest in at the time of death including the life insurance and annuity proceeds.
-In certain instances, the gross estate can include the value of the property owned in the three years right before the family member’s death.
+Generally, the gross estate includes the fair market value of all property your family member owned or had an interest in at the time of death including any life insurance and annuity proceeds.
+In certain instances, the gross estate can include the value of the property owned but transferred within the three years right before the family member’s death.

 What qualifies as a taxable estate?